The Debt Arrangement Scheme In Scotland: A flexible alternative to Trust Deeds

-One of the hardest decisions when you’re in debt is deciding the best way to get out of it.
+One of the hardest decisions when you’re in debt is deciding the best way to get out of debt.
 It isn’t always a simple case of saying “well I’ll just pay it back.”
 Sometimes circumstances conspire to stop you or slow you down past the point where your creditors are happy to wait any longer and want to take you to court or push for your sequestration.

-What is a Debt Arrangement Scheme?
+What is the Debt Arrangement Scheme (DAS Scotland)?

-With the help of a trained money advisor, you set up a debt payment plan (DPP) based on your current financial circumstances which they approach your creditors to gain approval for.
+With the help of an experienced debt adviser, you set up a debt arrangement scheme based on your current financial circumstances which they approach your creditors to gain approval for.
 The difference between this debt repayment option and others is that the total amount of money you have available for creditors is split fairly between them.

 If the payment plan is fair and reasonable then your money advisor will go ahead and apply to the Debt Arrangement Scheme administrator for approval.
 Once approved, every month you make one single payment to a payment distributor, who takes over and ensures that each payment is made on time to each creditor.

 The only time that a creditor’s objection will be upheld is if you simply cannot pay and really should be sequestered or if you have a lot of land or property assets that should be liquidated to pay creditors.

 What Happens If Your Circumstances Change while in the Debt Arrangement Scheme?

 Should your circumstances change for the worse or the better, your money advisor can make the necessary arrangements to decrease or increase your payments.

 What Happens If You Have Mortgage Arrears?

 It is still possible for your creditor to take you to court and try to force a repossession however, if you apply for a section 2 order you can delay the process.
 This will give you more time to pay off the arrears and the courts will take into accounts your efforts to pay them back through your DAS.

 Can Family And Friends Find Out About You Being On The Debt Arrangement Scheme?